controversies-of-science/controversy-scripts/README.md

 ### create-algolia-feeds

 `npm run create-algolia-feeds` - Since Algolia Search must generate results for both cards and feeds, this script generates the Algolia feed JSON.
+It combines two inputs:

+- `/json/inputs/feeds.json` - a hand-generated list of slugs and values for the feeds
+- `/md/feeds/` - This directory is scanned for subdirectories of the structure `/{controversy-slug}/{feed-slug}`, and the markup is processed for front matter and split by paragraphs, as required by Algolia Search.

 ### create-dynamo-cards

 `npm run create-dynamo-cards` - This resets the controversy cards endpoint which is used by the `react-worldviewer-app` application.
+Be aware that the cards are pushed into the backend one at a time.

 ### create-dynamo-feeds

 `npm run create-dynamo-feeds` - This resets the controversy feeds endpoint which is used by the `react-worldviewer-app` application.
+Be aware that the feeds are pushed into the backend one at a time.

 ### create-card-thumbnails